If BCCI truly cares about Indian cricketers, why stop them from playing in overseas leagues?

 In the article published on the BBC website about this podcast, however, there was an error: it referred to Uthappa as former India batsman.
 If that were the case, he probably wouldn’t be saying this in the first place.

-It is now a well established fact that the Board of Control for Cricket in India does not allow players to participate in overseas leagues unless they have retired and are not in contention to play for India or in the IPL anymore.
+It is now a well established fact that the Board of Control for Cricket in India does not allow male players to participate in overseas leagues unless they have retired and are not in contention to play for India or in the IPL anymore.
 We have recently seen Virender Sehwag, Zaheer Khan and Yuvraj Singh in the T10 League (Yuvraj played in Global T20 Canada too): and all three of them have only done so after announcing their retirements.
 Last year, Harbhajan Singh signed up for the draft of The Hundred but eventually pulled out in order to just continue playing in the IPL.

 Uthappa, part of the 2007 World T20 champion side and a one-time IPL champion with Kolkata Knight Riders, still harbours hope of an India comeback.
 The 33-year-old wants to make a return to the T20I side as a finisher but, currently, only has the Syed Mushtaq Ali T20 tournament and the IPL (if it happens) to showcase his talents.